open-telemetry/opentelemetry-dotnet/docs/metrics/README.md

   performance.
 Using
   [`TagList`](https://learn.microsoft.com/dotnet/api/system.diagnostics.taglist?view=net-7.0#remarks)
   avoids allocating any memory for up to eight tags, thereby, reducing the pressure on GC to free up memory.
+DO NOT use `TagList` when emitting less than three tags as that would lead to poorer performance than individually emitting the tags.
 - Do not use TagList for `<3 tags`, as that will have poorer performance than directly passing.

 ```csharp